ad-mitium/opencv_server/README.md

 ### Issues specific to Multiple Camera view

-#### Request timeouts

-There is an issue when the script is running for an extended amount of time in multiple camera mode where the ESP32 seems to go offline and causes request timeouts.
-Oddly enough, it complains about setting the AE value.

 #### Heavy CPU usage when stream is lost

 Added handling for lost image stream when in multiple camera view.
 When the ```frame_count``` variable is < 100 frames, CPU usage jumps to 100%.
 For now, the ```frame_count``` is set to 30 seconds worth of frames to reduce CPU usage to managable levels.
 I haven't decided if it is worth the compute cost to add this check to the single camera view.